fph/nearest-omega-stable/README.md

 One can see in this example that T does indeed have real eigenvalues (including, in particular, one with multiplicity 4).
 It is consistent with eigenvalue perturbation theory that when one forms the product Q*T*Q' these eigenvalues are affected by perturbations of magnitude eps^(1/4) \approx 10^(-4).

 The second and third output of the functions contain diagnostics in the same format as those produced by the code on http://bit.ly/NearestStableMatrix2 by N. Gillis (objective function and time after each iteration).
+(Note that their corresponding code for the Schur case returns squared norms rather than norms in `e`.)